 Gone are the days when 4-wheel drives consisted of a basic 4WD system comprising 2H, 4H, and 4Lo.
 With modern 4WDs becoming more sophisticated, it is as if we need to relearn the rules of driving our 4WDs.
 With the addition of 4WD-Auto being thrown into the equation, it’s becoming increasingly tricky to know when to use which setting for optimal performance.
 It has evolved to be more simple yet more complicated.

-Ram 1500 4WD Auto should be used when traction consists of a mixture between acceptable grip and low traction areas.
+Ram 1500 4WD Auto should be used when traction consists of a mixture of acceptable grip and low traction areas.

 What does the manual say?
 The manual clearly states that 4WD Auto can safely be used for regular driving, but that it may negatively affect your fuel economy.
 With fuel prices at an all-time high, that’s a hard pass for me, thanks.
 With gas prices constantly on the increase, we want to make sure our trucks are running as efficiently as possible.
 Also, as much as possible, we want to extend the longevity of our 4WD drivetrain to avoid unnecessary warranty claims.

 When is it applicable to use 4WD Auto?

-Let’s look at a few scenarios where 4WD auto would be best suited.
+Let’s look at a few scenarios where a 4WD auto would be best suited.

 When to Use 4WD Auto Ram 1500

 For regular driving on a high traction surface, I would recommend leaving the vehicle in 2H.
 This setting will offer the best fuel economy.
 Even on rainy days, driving on the highways, 2H with Ram’s anti-slip technology should make light work of it.
 Instead, adjust your speed and extend your following distance.

-When driving in inclement wet weather conditions, 4WD auto would be the ideal choice, since road surfaces could possibly consist of a mixture of traction levels.
+When driving in inclement wet weather conditions, a 4WD auto would be the ideal choice, since road surfaces could possibly consist of a mixture of traction levels.
 4WD Auto will negate the need for the driver to constantly read road surface traction since the 4WD Auto will take care of that and engage at a movement notice when necessary.
 Again, adjust your driving style and speed accordingly, and increase your following distance.